So you want to save for retirement. You’ve heard good things about both 401(k)’s and IRA’s.

 Maximize Your Savings

-Again: The best-case scenario when it comes to using your retirement plans is to max them all out as much as possible.
+Again: The best-case scenario when it building up your nest egg, you’re going to want to max out your retirement savings accounts as much as possible!

 When you do this, it accomplishes every one of the goals we’ve discussed so far:

 - Minimizing your taxes as much as possible, which translates to more money in your pocket.